| Space Cable |

 59-89 "Beanstalks"

-The following published papers give technical and mathematical details of many aspects of the space cable
+The following published papers give technical and mathematical

 Improving Stability of the Space Cable, J. Knapman, 59th International Astronautical Congress, Glasgow, Scotland, 29 September–3 October 2008 Stability08 IAC.pdf